AT A GLANCE

 Listening to the Growl of Your Unconscious

-Nightly messages are gifts, even if they sometimes arrive with claws.
-They are here to help us become more whole, more aware of our own wild nature.
-If the bear has visited you, it’s because you are ready to face your own power and reclaim your place in the forest of your own life.
+The messages of the night are gifts, even if they sometimes arrive with claws.
+They are there to help us become more whole, more aware of our own wild and untamable nature.
+If the bear visited you, it is because you are ready to face your own power and fully inhabit your territory.

 ---